Constitutional right: Right to vote

 The right to vote is mentioned in 143 national constitutions.
 It may be additionally secret, or mandatory.
-There may also be restrictions based on residency, age, or criminal conviction.
+There may also be restrictions based on residency, age, race, or criminal conviction.

 United States

 Federal constitution

-On September 17, 1787 the United States Constitution was signed during the Constitutional Convention (United States) which took place at the Pennsylvania State House in Philadelphia, now the Independence Hall.
+On September 17, 1787, the United States Constitution was signed during the Constitutional Convention (United States) which took place at the Pennsylvania State House in Philadelphia, now the Independence Hall.

-On December 15, 1791 the Bill of Rights comprising the first 10 Amendments became part of the U.S. Constitution.
+On December 15, 1791, the Bill of Rights comprising the first 10 Amendments became part of the U.S. Constitution.
 Later on, other 17 Amendments were added.
-Thus, the U.S Constitution is summing a total of 27 Amendments and 7 Articles.
-During all this time, only one amendment overturned a previous one, more precisely the twenty-first Amendment ratified on December 5, 1933 repealed the prohibition of alcohol established by the eighteenth Amendment on January 16, 1919.
+Thus, the U.S. Constitution is summing a total of 27 Amendments and 7 Articles.
+During all this time, only one amendment overturned a previous one, more precisely the twenty-first Amendment ratified on December 5, 1933, repealed the prohibition of alcohol established by the eighteenth Amendment on January 16, 1919.

 The provisions providing for rights under the Bill of Rights were originally binding upon only the federal government.
 In time, most of these provisions became binding upon the states through selective incorporation into the due process clause of the 14th Amendment.
 When a provision is made binding on a state, a state can no longer restrict the rights guaranteed in that provision.

 Examples of provisions made binding upon the states are the Second Amendment to the United States Constitution which was made "fully applicable" by being Incorporated with the 14th Amendment in 2010, see, McDonald vs. City of Chicago; the 6th Amendment's guarantee of a right to confrontation of witnesses, known as the Confrontation Clause, and the various provisions of the 1st Amendment, guaranteeing the freedoms of speech, the press, government and assembly.

 For example, the Fifth Amendment protects the right to grand jury proceedings in federal criminal cases.
 However, because this right was not selectively incorporated into the due process clause of the 14th amendment, it is not binding upon the states.
 Therefore, persons involved in state criminal proceedings as a defendant have no federal constitutional right to grand jury proceedings.
 Whether an individual has a right to a grand jury becomes a question of state law.

 The content of each Article and Amendment of the U.S. Constitution is easy to predict since they start with a suggestive title.
 For example, the First Amendment guarantees the freedom of religion, speech, and the press along with the rights of assembly and petition, the Second Amendment the right to bear arms and so on.
 However, in order to be easier to distinguish, the legal professionals have divided the constitutional rights into two categories: process rights and substantive rights.
 Whereas, the process rights refer to the powers and obligations of the government with respect to individuals, the substantive rights, more diverse than the process ones, incorporate the individual freedoms endowed by the individuals creator and protected by the national government.
 Governments do not grant rights they only grant privilege.